Updated: Oct 18

-Wilson came into our lives 18 months ago.
+Wilson came into our lives over three years ago.
+How time flies!
 When we first met him at the local animal rescue center, he was nervous and tried to slink away from us.
 The owner of the center gently scooped him up and let us sit with him in his kennel.
 Of course, we fell instantly in love with this little fellow and were very surprised when we were told we could take him home that day.

 After a number of tests and numerous ultrasounds, our vet diagnosed Wilson with a lazy bowel and anxiety.
-We were given medicines to treat him with and weekly visits to the vet rooms for acupuncture treatments.
+Medicines and weekly acupuncture treatments were used to help control his symptoms.

 While Wilson improved, in many ways, we could tell the medicines were starting to have a negative effect on him.
 We also noticed the anxiety wasn’t getting better.
 So, we started exploring natural remedies to help calm him down.